ClickCease

 We begin with a broad view of how the problem/ process is currently being addressed.

-This includes both direct competitors and indirect competitors, because customers don’t compare your product only to similar software, they compare it to everything possible alternative.
+This includes both direct competitors and indirect competitors, because customers don’t compare your product only to similar software, they compare it to every possible alternative.

 The alternatives solution can be a manual process or fragmented tools stitched together.